cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 2. **Asymmetric Encryption** (or public key encryption: PKE for short) differs from symmetric encryption in that a different key is used for encryption (namely, the _public key_) and decryption (the _private key_).
-   You can imagine asymmetric encryption as a special lock on your house's door: by distributing the public key, everyone is able to lock the door, but only you hold the private key to unlock the house and open it.
+   You can imagine asymmetric encryption as the following system: you distribute open locks (the public encryption key) to everyone and keep the (secret decryption) key to yourself.
+Then, if someone wants to send you a message, they put it in a box and close a lock on it.
+   Thus, only you can open it while anyone can produce a locked box for you.
    <p style="text-align: center;">
    <img title="Door with lock" src="https://unsplash.com/photos/aBKo5VHJzSA/download?ixid=MnwxMjA3fDB8MXxhbGx8fHx8fHx8fHwxNjcxNjk4Njk4&force=true&w=640
    " width=400>